 In the Niger River region, there is a town whose name is the stuff of dreams: the mysterious Timbuktu.
-They say that here, a very long time ago, the nomads entrusted the care of a well to an old woman named Buktu.
+They say that, a very long time ago, the nomads entrusted the care of a well there to an old woman named Buktu.

 Coming from the south, laden with gold, and from the north, bearing slabs of salt, the caravans exchanged their goods there.
-So, a trading place developed known far beyond the frontiers of the Sahara.
-Since those far off days, twice a year, from the approaches to that fabled city, the azalaï is organized: 500 miles to reach Taoudeni, that village the color of the earth, where in the ancient dried-up lake, miners have replaced the slaves of former times.
+And eventually the town became a renowned trading location, attracting visitors beyond the frontiers of the Sahara.
+Now, since those far off days, twice a year, on the outskirts of that fabled city, the azalaï is organized: 500 miles to reach Taoudeni, a village the color of the earth, where in the ancient dried-up lake, miners have replaced the slaves of former times.
 In that hostile environment, they extract the white gold renowned as the best salt in the world.

 Ali, the father and chief of the clan, an old man with a rugged face, has made numerous journeys.
 It is time for him to pass the command to his eldest son.
 Sofiane is in the prime of life, he wears the turban of the tribe with pride.